Place content here. This is a site-wide alert banner.

 Medical Certification/Drug Testing

-Some University job positions require medical certification reviews, and these reviews must be completed annually.
+Some University job positions require medical certification reviews, and these reviews must be completed prior to expiration.
 If you are not certain if your position requires medical certification reviews please contact your Human Resource Generalist.

-All holders of Commercial Driver’s License (CDL) are subject to unannounced drug screening examinations.
+All holders of Commercial Driver’s License (CDL) are subject to unannounced drug/alcohol screening examinations.

-Failure to pass a medical certification or drug screening will include consequences that may include immediate revocation of driving privileges and other disciplinary actions.
+Failure to pass a medical certification or drug/alcohol screening will include consequences that may include immediate revocation of driving privileges and other disciplinary actions.

-An on line training course is made available through the Office of Fleet Management for drivers of University vehicles.
+An online training course is made available through the Office of Fleet Management for drivers of University vehicles.
 The Defensive Driving course is provided by a company that specializes in safety solutions.
-Please contact the Office of Fleet Management for more information regarding this course.
+Please contact the Office of Fleet Management for more information regarding the Defensive Driving course.

 Yale University Approved Driver’s Data-Base